RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You would use it because you want to push your most recent changes to GitHub.
+You would use it because you want to push your most recent changes to GitHub.<br>

 ## git branch
 ### What it does